WHAT TO DO AND SEE IN HANOI, VIETNAM’S CAPITAL?

 You may not know it but Vietnam is one of the largest coffee producers in the world.
 Its cultivation dates back to the early 1800s, when French settlers brought the first coffee trees.

-Today, most of the country produces robusta, a type of very strong coffee different from what we are used to in the west (arabica).
+Today, most of the country produces robusta, a type of very strong coffee different from what we are used to in the West (arabica).
 So don’t be surprised by the difference in taste.

 There are 2 very famous places to try egg-coffee (although you can find it pretty much anywhere in Hanoi), both located in Hanoi:

-- Cafe Giảng: This place has the reputation of serving some of the coffees in town and especially the egg-coffee.
+- Cafe Giảng: This place has a reputation of serving some of the coffees in town and especially the egg-coffee.
 We tried our first egg-coffee there and as you know, fell in love with it.
 This place gets very crowded, especially on weekend. (location)